kumahq/kuma-website/docs/docs/1.2.1/deployments/multi-zone.md

 ```

 ::: tip
-Kuma DNS installation supports several flavors of Core DNS and Kube DNS.
+Kuma DNS installation supports several flavors of CoreDNS and kube-dns.
 We recommend checking the configuration of the Kubernetes cluster after deploying Kuma zone control plane to ensure evrything is as expected.

 To install DNS we need to use `kumactl`.
 It reads the state of the control plane therefore it could not be put into HELM.
 You can track the issue to put this into HELM [here](https://github.com/kumahq/kuma/issues/1124).
 :::